CSC207-UofT/course-project-group-fifty-two-uwu/Phase0/progress_report.md

 * Terry: I will be working on things that are related to items.
 This includes the ItemManager, the child classes of Equipment and potentially more child classes of Item.
 Most of the time, I will be spending time on the ItemManager class as that one is the most complex out of all the things that I am working on.

-* Samantha: Planning to create UI/GUI related elements or various interface adapter classes, alongside miscellanies such as refactoring and testing.
+* Samantha: Planning to create UI/GUI related elements or various interface adapter classes(ideally a more automated script generator), alongside miscellanies such as refactoring and testing.

+* Yan: I'm planning on adding a compiler/reader to translate .txt files into suitable and usable data that can be used as a script to save time and resources

+* Wilson: I will work on the various controller-layer classes, in particular, GameState and CommandController.
+I also want to help design the battle and shop system, if/when those are added.

 ##Question

 * What's the most practical way for our game program to save and load certain data?
 * If we want to add a potential battling system, what other Use Case class could facilitate the process?
+* What is the best way to handle player stats? (i.e. a list of Stat instances or a fixed-size associative array)